Streaming quantum gate set tomography using the extended Kalman filter: Numerical results

 Our simulations are based on a 1-qubit gate set of $X$- and $Y$-rotations by $\pi/2$, and a 2-qubit gate set consisting of the same single-qubit gates and an additional controlled not (CNOT) gate from qubit 1 to 2.
 For convenience, we use a reduced H+S error model \cite{Blume-Kohout2022-pv} consisting solely of Hamiltonian and Pauli-stochastic errors, and reparameterize it using a FOGI representation.
 The restriction to an H+S model is not necessary, but simplifies our demonstration.
 We then generate a random data generating model with fixed Hamiltonian and stochastic error rates.
 We check that the model is completely positive and trace preserving (CPTP) and ensure that the average gate set infidelity is comparable to current devices.
 To highlight the ability of the Kalman filter to learn coherent errors, we also ensure that the coherent error rates contribute significantly to the infidelity.
 The choice of the initial covariance matrix was determined based on the outcome of a Clifford randomized benchmarking experiment \cite{Magesan2011-mz}, as described above.

-Circuit were selected based on standard GST practice per the discussion in Sec. \ref{sec:background}.
+Circuits were selected based on standard GST practice per the discussion in Sec. \ref{sec:background}.
 In practice, we found it useful feed in circuits from a batch of fixed germ power to the Kalman filter in a random order.
 GST experiment designs have inherent structure, such as many circuits for which the same germ is run with different fiducials, or that include only single-qubit gates.
 We found this structure caused distracting artifacts in the trajectory of the point estimate.
-However, randomization is mostly an aesthetic choice, as we found no qualitative difference in the limiting behaviour of the estimate for randomized circuit batches and structured circuit batches.
+However, we found no qualitative difference in the limiting behaviour of the estimate for randomized circuit batches and structured circuit batches.

 Figs. \ref{fig:1Qmse} and \ref{fig:2Qmse} display the evolution of the mean square error (MSE) in the filter model's mean point estimate as well as in the MLE point estimate, and Figs \ref{fig:1Qmae} and \ref{fig:2Qmae} display the mean absolute error.
 We also plot the expected MSE and the expected MAE in the estimate, which correspond to the trace of the covariance matrix $P_k$ and the trace of the square root of $P_k$, respectively.
 We find that the Kalman filter converges to the true model at a rate comparable to maximum likelihood estimation, and that the expected MSE and MAE evaluations are also consistent with the actual evolution.
 Our results indicate that Kalman filtering can achieve similar performance to batched MLE estimate.